SZA: Music leaks

+Generative artificial intelligence

+SZA has publicly spoken against generative artificial intelligence (AI), citing environmental, artistic, and racial justice concerns.
+She is critical of AI music generators, such as Suno, as well as recording artists that allegedly use and invest on these services.
+She says that these softwares are trained heavily on Black songwriters and producers, posing commercial and creative threats to those like her, and has urged them to denounce such services.
+She posted on Twitter in 2026, "[w]e make up 13% of the American population yet influence the world [with] our sound and perspective [...]
+We have no protection in legislature[,] medical or creative.
+The easiest to steal from [...]
+Fuck these weird-ass vultures."
+SZA, who advocates against environmental racism, has also said that the pollution caused by AI data centers disproportionally affects Black and Brown communities.
+Furthermore, she has expressed her worries about generative AI via her songs; in "Ghost in the Machine" (2022), she sings about her fears about the rise of AI within the music industry and worries that it could take over her job.
+Her creative process when making her upcoming third studio album was partly to show how AI songs and singers could never replicate human creativity.
+She told i-D magazine: "[I want to provide] the type of blend of information my human experience provides [that] AI can't even be prompted to fuck with."

 Philanthropy and activism

 Part of SZA's philanthropy is advocating for environmental justice and spreading awareness about the climate crisis.
 Following Hurricane Harvey in 2017, SZA invited fans to spend time with her after Ctrl the Tour in exchange for donating essential items such as non-perishable food, diapers, gloves, masks, trash bags, and baby food.
 In 2019, a fan of SZA diagnosed with lupus, sickle cell disease, and Crohn's disease shared on social media that she had contributed financially toward her chemotherapy treatments and used her platform to help find a kidney donor.
 That same year, SZA launched a merchandise line called Ctrl Fishing Company, which included apparel featuring phrases such as "Puck Flastic" and "Sustainability Gang", as well as sea animals like blue whales and seahorses.

 SZA has also advocated for social justice.
-In 2021, she partnered with American Forests and tea brand Tazo to address environmental harm that disproportionally affects Black and Brown communities.
+In 2021, she partnered with American Forests and tea brand Tazo to address environmental racism.
 The corps comprised 25 locally hired fellows trained in climate justice advocacy, tree planting, and maintenance.
 SZA has voiced criticism for 45th and 47th president Donald Trump; during the 2016 presidential election, she criticized his supporters for endorsing "bigotry, lying, and xenophobia", adding that "[people were] dying from the stereotypes he perpetuates".
 In 2024, during an Auckland show for the SOS Tour, SZA expressed her support for Palestinian rights by waving their flag as she performed and saying "Free Palestine".